Hyperparameter Optimization in Machine Learning: Discussion

 \section{Discussion}

 Model-based methods tend to be somewhat more complex than other HPO techniques, both conceptually and from an implementation standpoint.
 They require fitting a (probabilistic) surrogate model with relatively few function evaluations, and to update this fit online whenever new observations become available.
 Moreover, the optimal decision on where to evaluate $f$ next needs to be approximated via an AF depending on the surrogate model, as we saw in Section \ref{sec:acq_func}.
 Thus, while there is a thriving ecosystem of free academic software, it is not rare that model-based HPO techniques are implemented and proposed as commercial products \citep{sigopt-web-page, golovin2017google, AMT2020}.
-The development of MB techniques requires several design choices to be made, such as the concrete representation of $\surrogm$.
+The development of model-based techniques requires several design choices to be made, such as the concrete representation of $\surrogm$.
 Some configurations may be left to be set by the final user.
 While authors often provide \textquote{default values}, the presence of many such parameters may make some model-based techniques less accessible.
 See, e.g., the list of required inputs for the algorithms proposed by \citet{hazan2017hyperparameter} or \citet{falkner2018bohb}.

-While the foremost representatives of these type of methods -- tied to BO -- are classically black-box procedures, model-based techniques may greatly benefit from direct access to the underlying learning algorithm.
+While the foremost representatives of these type of methods --- tied to BO --- are classically black-box procedures, model-based techniques may greatly benefit from direct access to the underlying learning algorithm.
 For instance, several works \citep{swersky2014freeze, klein2017fast, falkner2018bohb} use information gathered from partial execution of $\learningalgo$ to stop unpromising evaluations, which may be additionally resumed at a later stage \citep{swersky2014freeze} as we will discuss in more details in the next chapter.
-Before doing so, we spend some words on what is possibly the biggest practical limitation of (naive) model-base methods: parallelizability.
+Before doing so, we discuss what is possibly the biggest practical limitation of conventional model-base methods: parallelizability.

-\subsection{Decision making under parallelism}
+\subsection{Decision Making Under Parallelism}

 In its original formulation BO is sequential, which is unsuitable for many real-world scenarios where parallel computation resources are readily available in order to increase wall-clock time efficiency.
 A number of extensions of BO to parallel evaluation settings have been proposed.
 Although more time efficient, these techniques tend to be less sample efficient than sequential BO.
 The extensions we discuss aim thus to find a diverse set of configurations to preserve sample efficiency as much as possible.